Foot Locker slumps as weak demand, heavy discounts drive annual forecast cut

+Updates share price movement, adds analyst comment in paragraphs 5 and 7, market cap in paragraph 8

-May 19 (Reuters) - Shares of Foot Locker Inc FL.N plunged 25% premarket on Friday, after the footwear retailer cut its annual sales and profit forecasts reeling under a sharp drop in demand and a hit from heavy discounts aimed at clearing excess inventories.
+May 19 (Reuters) - Shares of Foot Locker Inc FL.N plunged 26% on Friday, after the footwear retailer cut its annual sales and profit forecasts reeling under a sharp drop in demand and a hit from heavy discounts aimed at clearing excess inventories.

 The company also missed Wall Street estimates for its first-quarter results and named former Kohl's Corp KSS.N executive Mike Baughn its new finance chief, effective June 12.